England | Scotland | Wales | Northern Ireland | Ireland

-We have a clinic on Wednesday mornings from 09:00 – 12:00 for diabetic patients.
+We have a clinics for diabetic patients.
 Patients will be sent a reminder letter when they are due their next routine check-up.
 Patients attending the Diabetic Clinic for annual reviews will be seen by Sister Diane Elrick.

 Our practice nurses have appointments throughout the week for asthma checks (for children and adults).
 Appointments can be made at reception.